dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 If you're writing code that generates tabular data (no matter whether it's in Python, or R, or whatever) it is a good idea to follow these guidelines:

- * Stick to the standards as closely as you can
+ * Stick to the standards as closely as you can.

- * Make sure all rows have the same width
+ * Make sure all rows have the same width.

- * Don't generate empty rows or empty columns
+ * Don't generate empty rows or empty columns.

 ### When reading CSV/TSV files

-If you're writing code that reads tabular data there are
+If you're writing code that reads tabular data there are also guidelines you should keep in mind:

  * Don't assume anyone adheres to any standards…